-- (1) utility system impacts, if any; - (2) notification of whether the proposed system meets the applicable criteria considered in the CESIR process;

-(3) if applicable, a description of where the proposed system is not in compliance with these requirements;

-- (4) Subject to subsections (a) through (d) below, a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for a dedicated transformer(s) or other required interconnection equipment: - (a) with respect to an applicant that is not to be net-metered, an estimate shall be provided and shall include the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing; - (b) with respect to an applicant that is to be net-metered and that is either a Farm Wind or Non-Residential Wind applicant intending to install wind electric generating equipment with a rated capacity of more than 25 kW, an estimate shall be provided and (i) shall include the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing, and such applicant shall be informed that it is responsible for one-half of such costs, and (ii) shall include the applicant's responsibility for the actual cost of installing any dedicated transformer(s) and other safety equipment up to the maximum set forth in subsection (d) below; - (c) with respect to an applicant that is to be net-metered (but not a Farm Wind or Non-Residential Wind applicant covered in subsection (b) above) such applicant shall have no responsibility for the interconnection costs described in subsection (b)(i) above, and a statement shall be provided showing the applicant's responsibility for the actual cost of installing any dedicated transformer(s) and other safety equipment up to the maximum set forth in subsection (d) below and; - (d) with respect to an applicant that is to be net-metered, if the utility determines that it is necessary to install a dedicated transformer(s) or other equipment to protect the safety and adequacy of electric service provided to other customers, the applicant shall be informed of its responsibility for the actual costs for installing the dedicated transformer(s) and other safety equipment.
+- (1) utility system impacts, if any; - (2) notification of whether the proposed system meets the applicable criteria considered in the CESIR process; - (3) if applicable, a description of where the proposed system is not in compliance with these requirements; - (4) Subject to subsections (a) through (d) below, a good faith, detailed estimate of the total cost of completion of the interconnection of the proposed system and/or a statement of cost responsibility for a dedicated transformer(s) or other required interconnection equipment: - (a) with respect to an applicant that is not to be net-metered, an estimate shall be provided and shall include the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing; - (b) with respect to an applicant that is to be net-metered and that is either a Farm Wind or Non-Residential Wind applicant intending to install wind electric generating equipment with a rated capacity of more than 25 kW, an estimate shall be provided and (i) shall include the costs associated with any required modifications to the utility system, administration, metering, and on-site verification testing, and such applicant shall be informed that it is responsible for one-half of such costs, and (ii) shall include the applicant's responsibility for the actual cost of installing any dedicated transformer(s) and other safety equipment up to the maximum set forth in subsection (d) below;

+(c) with respect to an applicant that is to be net-metered (but not a Farm Wind or Non-Residential Wind applicant covered in subsection (b) above) such applicant shall have no responsibility for the interconnection costs described in subsection (b)(i) above, and a statement shall be provided showing the applicant's responsibility for the actual cost of installing any dedicated transformer(s) and other safety equipment up to the maximum set forth in subsection (d) below and;

+(d) with respect to an applicant that is to be net-metered, if the utility determines that it is necessary to install a dedicated transformer(s) or other equipment to protect the safety and adequacy of electric service provided to other customers, the applicant shall be informed of its responsibility for the actual costs for installing the dedicated transformer(s) and other safety equipment.
 The following table reflects the maximum responsibility each designated applicant shall have with respect to the actual cost of the dedicated transformer(s) and other safety equipment.

-Maximum Expense for Dedicated Transformer and Other Safety Equipment for Net Metered Customers
+Maximum Expense for Dedicated Transformer and Other Safety Equipment for Net Metered Customers (Above 25 kW up to 2 MW)

-Generator Type Generator Size Maximum Equipment

-Responsibility

-Solar Less than or equal to 25 kW \$350

-Solar Over 25 kW up to 2 MW \$5,000

-Wind Less than or equal to 25 kW \$750

-Wind Over 25 kW up to 2 MW \$5,000

-Farm Wind Over 25 kW up to 500 kW \$5,000

-Farm Waste Up to 500 kW \$5,000
+Generator Type Generator Size Maximum Equipment Cost to Customer Solar Over 25 kW up to 2 MW As determined by Utility Wind Over 25 kW up to 2 MW As determined by Utility Farm Wind Over 25 kW up to 500 kW \$5,000 Farm Waste Up to 1 MW \$5,000